Mathiso00/E-Commerce/README.md

 CORS_ALLOW_ORIGIN='^https?://(localhost|127\.0\.0\.1)(:[0-9]+)?$'

-DATABASE_URL="mysql://xxxxx:xxxx@127.0.0.1:3306/ecommerce" -> user que l'on retrouve dans le vault
+DATABASE_URL="mysql://xxxxx:xxxx@127.0.0.1:3306/ecommerce" -> user that can be found in the vault

-*  .env_client (à la racine du projet) -> /projectPath/client/.env
+*  .env_client (at the root of the project) -> /projectPath/client/.env

-exemple:
+example:
 NUXT_PUBLIC_API_BASE_URL=https://localhost:8000/api

-### Clé SSH
+### SSH KEY

-Une clé ssh appelée EcommercekeyVPS qui est utilisée par ansible pour se connecter au VPS et ainsi installer le projet
+An ssh key called EcommercekeyVPS which is used by ansible to connect to the VPS and install the project.

 -----BEGIN OPENSSH PRIVATE KEY-----
 ...